jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 While this averaging can be used to obtain one representiative entity for an group, these averaged values cannot be used as representation for the resulting loads for the #glspl("ld").
 If an averaged force were to be applied, other partial loads that are part of the same cluster would not be accounted physically correct.
 The goal is to combine all partial loads through addition to get a resulting force.
-This means instead of using the value that kmeans++ would indicate in the second dimension $bold(C[:,1])$ of the matrix as a load value for the #glspl("lie"), all partial forces within each cluster should be added up to one resulting force.
+This means instead of using the value that k-means++ would indicate in the second dimension $bold(C[:,1])$ of the matrix as a load value for the #glspl("lie"), all partial forces within each cluster should be added up to one resulting force.
 This concept is explained visually through @fig_66.

 // number of memebers